Tennessee

 How to register

-Tennessee residents can register online through the Tennessee Online Voter Registration System if they have a Tennessee Driver’s License or other ID issued by the TN Dept. of Safety and Homeland Security.
+Tennessee residents can register online through the Tennessee Online Voter Registration System.
+A Tennessee driver’s license or Tennessee Department of Safety and Homeland Security ID is required to register online.

 Voting Early & by Absentee Ballot